-The SMGB is composed of nine members appointed by the Governor, and confirmed by the Senate, for four-year terms.
-The SMGB serves as a regulatory, policy, and appeals body representing the State's interests in geology, geologic and seismologic hazards, conservation of mineral resources and reclamation of lands following surface mining activities.
+The State Mining and Geology Board (Board) serves as a regulatory, policy, and hearing body representing the State's interests in geology, geologic, and seismologic hazards, the conservation of mineral resources, and the reclamation of mining lands.

 The Board was established in 1885 as the Board of Trustees to oversee the activities of the State Mineralogist and the California Division of Mines and Geology (now the California Geological Survey).
 It is the second oldest Board in California.
 Today's Board has nine members appointed by the Governor and confirmed by the State Senate, for four-year terms.
 By statute, Board members must have specific professional backgrounds in geology, mining and mine engineering, environmental protection, groundwater hydrology and rock chemistry, urban planning, landscape architecture, mineral resource conservation, and seismology, with one member representing the general public.